How to Use Help Desk Priority Levels to Prioritize Support Tickets

 Setting help desk priority levels ensures every ticket is categorized and solved according to urgency and relevance.
 It creates the foundation for a proactive support strategy, helping your team to meet resolution times and avoid major issues or disruptions.

-For them to work successfully, you need a clear help desk ticketing process flow and InvGate Service Desk to automate it.
+For them to work successfully, you need a clear help desk ticketing process flow and InvGate Service Management to automate it.
 If you have the two, you're set to succeed.
 How?
 Keep reading to find out!

 What are the priority levels in a help desk?